nbmack21/Nbmack21.github.io/_destinations/washington.md

 **Bike Rental:** [Cycle San Juan](https://cyclesanjuan.com/)

 **Ride:** Pear Point Loop
- - 6 miles with a small incline
- - We rented e-bikes and were glad we did
+ - 6 miles with a small incline; we rented e-bikes and were glad we did
  - Stopped at [Jackson Beach Park](https://www.nps.gov/places/jackson-beach.htm)—great for rock throwing, wading, and scenery
  - Important note: there is no dedicated bike path—you’re riding on the road.
 It was fine in the end, but had I known this ahead of time, I may not have done it with kids.
 Fair warning.